akazukin5151/koneko-old/README.md

 conda install -n koneko pip     # and make sure pip is installed... which pip                       # and pip is in your conda directory

-# These might be bundled into an install.sh in the future...
-mkdir -p ~/.local/share/koneko # This is also where all downloads are cached cp -r ./pics/ ~/.local/share/koneko/pics

 cd koneko
-pip install -r requirements.txt --upgrade --force cd koneko
+pip install .
-./koneko.py
+# or
+python setup.py install

+# Use anywhere:
+koneko

+# To remove the conda env:
+conda remove --name koneko --all
 ```

 ## `Dev` branch